bassmanitram/recastai-recognizer/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 That said, my own style is rather old-school, so any improvements that retain compatibility with the minimum platform requirements of the Recast.ai framework are more than welcome.

 Add unit tests for any new or changed functionality.
-Lint and test your code - none of which I've been particularly careful to observe in this very first release!
+Lint and test your code - some of which I've been particularly careful to observe in these early releases!

 ## Release History

+* 0.0.3 Better Recast Entity support, plus tests!
 * 0.0.2 Documentation fixes!
 * 0.0.1 Initial release